 This gentle expedition was recognized as one of the world’s best adventure in 2009 by National Geographic.
 The rich Labrador coastline is home to orcas.
 Join Wildland Tours for a photographic and historic expedition through northern Newfoundland and southern Labrador.
 Relive the arctic history of Battle Harbour, Labrador.
 Contribute to our efforts at studying and cataloguing the region’s humpbacks, orcas, and other whales.
 Travel through time viewing fossils, remnants of the earliest life on earth, and some of the new world’s earliest archaeological sites.
 The area is incredibly rich with wildlife but is one of North America’s least studied marine areas.
 Enjoy comfortable nights, wild days, and some of our planet’s most dramatic landscapes as we count humpbacks and continue to pioneer the study of eastern North America’s orcas.

 Welcome to our Newfoundland Family Wildlife Adventure.
-Join Angela and Jennifer plus their dad for a week of family fun and adventure on the eastern edge of North America.
-Our new family vacation program is designed to engage, enrich, and entertain all generations.
+Join Margaret and Victoria plus their mom for a week of family fun and adventure on the eastern edge of North America.
+Our family vacation program is designed to engage, enrich, and entertain all generations.
 During the days you will join other travelling families and watch whales, measure giant squid, study puffins, walk through lighthouses, watch salmon jump in wild rivers, and visit science centres.
 During the evening we can enjoy the hotel’s swimming pool, take a haunted stroll through the new world’s oldest European city, and enjoy a family bonfire on the beach.
 There are many optional fun activities.
 You will experience the company of the world’s largest gathering of humpback whales as they swim among some of the planet’s most spectacular seabird reserves.
 You will explore the wonders of the ocean and flavours of the north.
 Caribou, moose, icebergs, and more add to our subarctic tales of ocean riches and adventure off Newfoundland and Labrador.
 We invite you to join us on a safe but thrilling adventure that will take your kids away from their computer and game screens and give them an unforgettable encounter with life and adventure, and their own family, in the natural world.